Info for

 View all career options

-Developed in response to the growing need for mental health services, this degree program prepares future practitioners with the skills and knowledge required to provide support and leadership within the evolving landscape of community mental health.
+Developed in response to the growing need for mental health services, this community mental health bachelor’s degree program prepares future practitioners with the skills and knowledge required to provide support and leadership within the evolving landscape of community mental health.
+This degree in mental health is uniquely designed to address the complexities of mental health and addictions, providing students with a specialized understanding of the challenges faced by individuals and communities.

-Built on the foundations of psychology, health promotion, counselling, social justice and equity and social science, this program will provide students with a strong cultural humility lens and thorough understanding of social factors to support the mental health of diverse populations including immigrants, refugees, Indigenous peoples, women and 2SLGBTQ+ clients.
+Built on the foundations of psychology, health promotion, counselling, social justice and equity and social science, this mental health program will provide students with a strong cultural humility lens and thorough understanding of social factors to support the mental health of diverse populations, including immigrants, refugees, Indigenous peoples, women and 2SLGBTQ+ clients.
+The program also emphasizes the importance of addressing concurrent disorders and preparing students for roles in both prevention and treatment within community settings.

 1. Evaluate historical and contemporary scholarship to develop treatment approaches that integrate evidence-informed practice and support the needs of the client.